jeremymailen/kotlinter-gradle/README.md

 ### Tasks

-If your project uses the JetBrains Kotlin JVM or Android Gradle plugins, standard tasks are created:
+When your project uses one of the supported Kotlin Gradle plugins, Kotlinter adds these tasks:

 `formatKotlin`: format Kotlin source code according to `ktlint` rules or warn when auto-format not possible.